Fake video expert says Acosta video appears to have been “transcoded”

 It’s been the subject of a million tweets and become an obsession for online sleuths: What was done to alter the controversial video of CNN reporter Jim Acosta’s encounter with a White House intern shared by press secretary Sarah Sanders last night?
-During yesterday’s heated press conference, when Acosta angered President Trump by asking him a straight-forward question about the migrant caravan, the president snapped and told him, “That’s enough!”
+During yesterday’s heated press conference, when Acosta angered President Trump by asking him a straightforward question about the migrant caravan, the president snapped and told him, “That’s enough!”
 A female White House intern jumped up to grab Acosta’s microphone away from him, but he held on to it and continued to question Trump.

 Later in the day, the White House took away Acosta’s credentials, accusing the reporter of “placing his hands” on the intern, though it’s clear that’s not what happened.
-The video of the encounter went viral—with conspiracy theorists and Trump supporters spreading a version of the video that is sped up and at an angle to make it look different and to support the White House’s claim.
+The video of the encounter went viral–with conspiracy theorists and Trump supporters spreading a version of the video that is at a different speed and at an angle to alter viewers’ impression of the incident in a way that supports the White House’s claim.

 Here is the original C-SPAN video: